 Newborns can be introduced to art from day one, and it's great for their sensory development.
-Even though it takes some time for a baby to figure how to make their eyes focus, the Etta Loves graphic play mat provides bold visual stimulation while they sit or lay down.
-Around the 3 month mark, when they can start to focus a little bit more, Wee Gallery Art Cards For Baby are the ideal thing to get started with.
-Designed with high contrast playful illustrations, they're great for captivating their minds.
-Then when they reach the drawing stage, they can use these cards to copy what's on them.
+Even though it takes some time for their eyes to focus, monochrome prints are the most absorbing.
+We love the muslins and comforters by Etta Loves for the gentle stimulation they give babies while they're sitting, lying, feeding or burping.
+Around the 3 month mark, when they can start to focus a little bit more, Wee Gallery's Art Cards For Baby are a great pick.
+Designed with high contrast playful illustrations, they're really captivating.
+Once they reach the drawing stage, older toddlers can use the cards as inspo and copy what's on them.

 EAGER EXPRESSIONISTS: 1-2 years